-- 1. Up / Down arrows Use to adjust and set the appliance's timer functionality. - 2.
+- Up / Down arrows Use to adjust and set the appliance's timer functionality. - 2.
 Timer on-off Use to set or cancel the minute timer.
 The minute timer does not start or stop any cooking function. - 3.
 Oven temp knob Use to select the desired cooking temperature. - 4.
-Oven indicator light Glows each time the oven cycles on to maintain the set oven temperature. - 5.
-Oven light Use this switch to turn the internal oven light on or off. - 6.
-Bake Use to enter the normal baking mode temperature and start a normal baking function. - 7.
-Broil Use to set the broil function. - Roast- Use to select the roasting function, best for cooking tender cuts of beef, lamb, pork, and poultry. - 9.
-Conv bake Use to select convection baking, which is used to obtain the best culinary results when baking with multiple pans and racks at any temperature. - Conv broil Use to select the convection broil function, best for thicker cuts of meat, fish and poultry.
-Convection broiling gently browns the exterior and seals in the juices.
+Oven indicator light - Glows each time the oven cycles on to maintain the set oven temperature. - 5.
+Oven light - Use this switch to turn the internal oven light on or off. - 6.
+Bake - Use to enter the normal baking mode temperature and start a normal baking function. - 7.
+Broil - Use to set the broil function. - 8.
+Keep Warm Use with foods that are already cooked to keep them at serving temperatures. - Conv bake Use to select convection baking, which is used to obtain the best culinary results when baking with multiple pans and racks at any temperature. - Conv broil Use to select the convection broil function, best for thicker cuts of meat, fish and poultry.
+Convection broiling gently browns the exterior and seals in the juices